zacsketches/go-jwt/README.md

 Primary usage in Github actions as follows

 #### 1. Convert a local private key into a base 64 string.
-This encoding is important to take out the newline characters in a typical multiline `*.pem` file that is generated when you create the key.
+This encoding is important to take out the newline characters in a typical multiline `*.pem` file that are generated when you create the key.
 The long single line of base 64 encoded data is much better suited to store and retrieve as an environment variable.
 ```
 base64 /path/to/private.pem
 ```